nyorain/vil/docs/debug-utils-label-nesting.md

 We will then first end the debug label one(s), then the non-debug-label one but then create new dummy (outside) sections for the debug-label one (but only those that would be non-empty).

+NOTE: this approach was never implemented.

+# Alternative display approach

+This was implemented in January 2022.
+We simply detect the broken nesting cases and mark the record.
+When displaying it, we only nest by labels and nothing else.

+Ideas/improvements:
+- We could also decide on per-label/per-hierarchy basis on whether to apply this or not.
+- We currently use this viewing mode from the moment when a broken record is first viewed (see vil::CommandBufferGui).
+We could let the user decide, some may even prefer this mode even when they have non-broken records.
+  	- or decide on a per-record basis?
+This gets weird in swapchain mode when we show multiple records at once though.
+	- we show 'End' commands by default when this mode is selected first.
+	  Might also be unexpected (even though it makes sense, EndRenderPass wouldn't be shown otherwise).